zapier/resthooks/posts/docs/performance.md

 ## Skinny Payloads

 Another option (especially within the context of massive batching or special systems like file syncing) would be sending more lightweight payloads.
-The most extreme would be the unique ID for the changed resource, on the other end of the spectrum, you’d send an entire snapshot of the newly changed resource.
+The most extreme would be the unique ID for the changed resource, on the other end of the spectrum, you'd send an entire snapshot of the newly changed resource.

 A skinny payload has two general benefits for performance: